ImperialCollegeLondon/MSE404-MM/docs/labs/lab08/readme.md

     - You can select the phonon mode to visualise by clicking on the phonon band structure on the right.

     - Now click on the lowest phonon band at the $\Gamma$ point.
-Firstly, you will notice that the three lowest phonon bands have their frequencies becoming zero.
-Secondly, all atoms displace in-phase.
-These three lowest phonon modes are called the **acoustic modes**.
+Firstly, you will notice that the frequencies of the three lowest phonon bands become zero.
+Secondly, all atoms move in-phase.
+These three lowest phonon modes are called **acoustic modes**.

     - Now click on the highest phonon band at the $\Gamma$ point.
-You will notice how the atoms in each unit cell vibrate in anti-phase.
+You will notice how the atoms in each unit cell move in anti-phase.
 These phonon modes are called the **optical modes**.
-In general, they have higher energy because there is larger relative displacements between the atoms.

-    - In both cases above, you will notice that periodicity of the phonon is one unit cell.
-This is always the case.
-At the $\Gamma$ point, there are no modulation in the amplitude of vibrations from one unit cell to another.
+    - In both cases above, you will notice that periodicity of the atomic displacements is one unit cell.
+This is because we are at the $\Gamma$ point.

-    - Now click on any other phonon away from the $\Gamma$ point, notice how there is now modulation in the amplitude from one unit cell to another.
+    - Now click on any other phonon away from the $\Gamma$ point.
+Notice how there is now a modulation of the amplitude from one unit cell to another.
 You can increase the number of supercells to fully visualise the phonon.

-??? tip "Extra notes - what is the acoustic sum rule? (for those interested in the physics)"
-    The acoustic sum rule (ASR) states that the frequencies of acoustic phonon modes at the $\Gamma$ point must be zero.
-This is due to the translational symmetry of crystals.
-Since the acoustic phonon modes at the $\Gamma$ point simply corresponds to rigid translation of the entire crystal, there must not be any relative displacements between the atoms from one unit cell to another.
-Hence, the vibration frequencies have to be zero.
-This rule is implemented in many different ways.
-You can look it up if interested.

-    For molecular calculations, switching on the ASR guarantees the lower energy modes corresponds to translations and have zero oscillation frequency, as we have seen earlier in the lab.

 ------------------------------------------------------------------------------